 Although New Jersey children scored higher than national averages across all racial and ethnic groups, the data reveal deep disparities within the state based on a child’s race or ethnicity.

 For example, nearly 70 percent of non-Hispanic Asian/Pacific Islander 4th graders and 53 percent of white students read proficiently in 2013, compared to just 21 percent of Latino children and 22 percent of black children.
-This lack of early literacy – critical to school success – adversely affects their future prospects.
+This lack of early literacy, critical to school success, adversely affects future prospects.
 Young Hispanic and black adults, ages 25 to 29, were far less likely to have completed an associate’s degree or higher than white or Asian young adults during the period of 2010-2012.